usgs/pestpp/documentation/pestpp_users_manual.md

 Similarly, if an observation belongs to an observation group whose name begins with the string “l\_” or “less\_”, then this observation is a “less than” observation.
 No objective function penalty is incurred if the modelled value of the pertinent quantity is less than the measured value listed in the “observation data” section of the PEST control file.
 However, if the model-calculated value is greater than the measured value, the objective function penalty is calculated in the usual manner, that is as the squared residual times the squared weight.

+Users that wish to (very) strongly enforce inequality conditions are advised to avoid using extremely high weights for inequalities, and instead are encouraged to use the “drop_violations” functionality described later.

 ### <a id='s13-1-11' />9.1.11 Localization

 Calculating an empirical cross-covariance between large numbers of parameters and observations from a limited number of realizations is likely to result in spurious cross-correlations.
 Because of this, some parameters will be adjusted when they should not be adjusted.
 Furthermore, when large numbers of independent observations comprise a calibration dataset, a small ensemble size will almost certainly not provide enough degrees of freedom to reproduce these data.
 To combat these problems, users can employ localization.
 The term “localization” comes from ensemble Kalman filter parlance.
 It refers to a strategy whereby only “local” covariances inform unmeasured states in a spatially distributed filtering problem.